VolumeGraphics/traits/README.md

 > [!NOTE]
 > `is<'trait'>` denotes a C++ concept

-And it will behave as expected:
+And thus this code will behave as expected :
 ```c++
 std::cout << Circle{3.0};
 ```